Precision spectral estimation at sub-Hz frequencies: closed-form posteriors and Bayesian noise projection: Bayesian inference for spectral quantities

+The case of $R^2$ is very similar to the one in the previous section.
+The case with Jeffreys prior is not that far from the flat prior, and can be calculated numerically.
+We give the closed-form posterior with the flat prior:
-As said, $R^2$ is a generalization of MSC for the case $p>2$.
-We will show (Eqs.(\ref{eq:Sx0x0},\ref{eq:R2_Sx0x0})) that, if $x_1[n]$ is a linear combination of the remaining $p-1$ processes, plus a residual one, then $R^2$ measures the fraction of the total PSD of $x_1[n]$ that is due to the linear combination of the other processes.
-So ideally, for completely uncorrelated processes, $R^2=0$, while, in the opposite case of negligible residual, $R^2=1$.

-Similarly to what we have done for the MSC, to get a sense of the effectiveness of this measure, we plot in \Cref{fig:mucorr} the $\ell(2)(\simeq 0.95)$ likelihood, equal tail credible interval, and the median predicted by the posterior in \Cref{eq:postR2}.
+where ${}_pF_q$ is the generalized hypergeometric function.\\ As said, $R^2$ is a generalization of MSC for the case $p>2$.
+We will show (Eqs.~(\ref{eq:Sx0x0},\ref{eq:R2_Sx0x0})) that, if $x_1[n]$ is a linear combination of the remaining $p-1$ processes, plus a residual one, then $R^2$ measures the fraction of the total PSD of $x_1[n]$ that is due to the linear combination of the other processes.
+So ideally, for completely uncorrelated processes, $R^2=0$, while, in the opposite case of negligible residual, $R^2=1$. \\ Similarly to what we have done for the MSC, to get a sense of the effectiveness of this measure, we plot in \Cref{fig:mucorr} the $\ell(2)(\simeq 0.95)$ likelihood, equal tail credible interval, and the median predicted by the posterior in \Cref{eq:postR2}.
 We do that as a function of both $|\hat{R}|^2$ and $M$ in the case $p=5$.
 The plot shows that also $\hat{R}^2$ carries a very significant bias toward higher values, and the the posterior compensates for such large bias.
 Again, to conclude that a significant fraction of the noise power in $x_1[n]$ is contributed by the part correlated with the remaining series, one needs comparatively large values both of $M$ and of $\hat{R}^2$.